coderefinery/git-intro/_episodes/08-staging-area.md

 - `git diff` gives differences with respect to the staging area, this is very practical.
 - Using `git add` we can fabricate very nice coherent commits.
+- Using `git add -p` we can work holistically and filter only the changes that make sense as a single commit

 ---